 Planning and scheduling

 The system analyses all work orders that exist within the period you want to schedule and creates an optimal schedule, which, among other things, considers skill requirements, case times and other SLAs.
 This schedule complies with all regulations and will minimize costs and thereby also travel times and carbon dioxide emissions.
-If there are special requirements that the scheduling needs to consider, there are an additional 20 business rules to choose from to adapt it to your needs.
+If there are special requirements that the scheduling needs to consider, there are an additional 20 business rules to choose from to adapt them to your needs.

 Automatic assignment ensures that the work order is sent out to an installer.